Emerald City League 2017 Cross Country Guidelines

 3. Rob Whitacre (G2 Racing) will provide automatic timing services for our league meets.
-He will provide each school prior to each race a packet with bib #s and safety pins for each meet.
+He will provide each school prior to each meet a packet with bib #s and safety pins.

 4. Host schools are responsible to set up a finish chute adequate in length to handle the number of competitors, manage the finish line (2 people to sort finishers,1 to pull tags), and run a back-up stopwatch (which Rob will provide).
 Rob will provide his own canopy tent for the finish line if needed.

-10. In the spirit of keeping the integrity and competitiveness of league meets at a premium, runners are expected to race each meet (with a wide degree of latitude for strategies that may be employed) rather than running a meet simply as a workout.
+In the spirit of keeping the integrity and competitiveness of league meets at a premium, runners are expected to race each meet (while recognizing a wide degree of latitude for strategies that may be employed) rather than running a meet simply as a workout.